 LOCAL EMERGENCY PLANNING COMMITTEES PARTNERSHIP

-The majority of the county Local Emergency Planning Committees (LEPCs) are partners in the PATTS Program.
-The following county LEPCs have entered into agreements with the department and accept online reports in PATTS as meeting the filing requirements with them.
-A hard copy submission is not necessary for these signatory counties: Adams, Allegheny, Armstrong, Beaver, Bedford, Blair, Bradford, Bucks, Butler, Cambria, Carbon, Centre, Chester, Clarion, Clearfield, Clinton, Columbia, Crawford, Cumberland, Dauphin, Delaware, Elk, Erie, Franklin, Fulton, Greene, Huntingdon, Indiana, Jefferson, Juniata, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, McKean, Mercer, Mifflin, Monroe, Montgomery, Northampton, Northumberland, Perry, Philadelphia, Pike, Potter, Schuylkill, Snyder, Somerset, Sullivan, Susquehanna, Tioga, Union, Venango, Warren, Washington, Wayne, Westmoreland, Wyoming and York.
+Most county Local Emergency Planning Committees (LEPCs) are partners in the PATTS Program.
+The following county LEPCs are signatory with the department and accept online reports in PATTS as meeting the filing requirements with them.
+A hard copy submission is not necessary for these 64 signatory counties: Adams, Allegheny, Armstrong, Beaver, Bedford, Blair, Bradford, Bucks, Butler, Cambria, Carbon, Centre, Chester, Clarion, Clearfield, Clinton, Columbia, Crawford, Cumberland, Dauphin, Delaware, Elk, Erie, Fayette, Franklin, Fulton, Greene, Huntingdon, Indiana, Jefferson, Juniata, Lackawanna, Lancaster, Lawrence, Lebanon, Lehigh, Luzerne, Lycoming, McKean, Mercer, Mifflin, Monroe, Montour, Montgomery, Northampton, Northumberland, Perry, Philadelphia, Pike, Potter, Schuylkill, Snyder, Somerset, Sullivan, Susquehanna, Tioga, Union, Venango, Warren, Washington, Wayne, Westmoreland, Wyoming and York.
 PATTS does not calculate the LEPC Tier II fee invoice.
 The LEPC will forward a separate invoice that will be due and payable to them.